gini/bank-sdk-ios/Documentation/source/Migration from Gini Vision Library.md

 ## Configuration

 For customization the Gini Bank SDK uses `GiniBankConfiguration` class - extended version of `GiniConfiguration`.
-All settings from the `GiniConfiguration` are available in `GiniBankConfiguration`.
+All settings from the `GiniConfiguration` are availible in `GiniBankConfiguration`.

 ## Screen API